 Incomplete (I) is an interim grade given to a student who is not able to complete a course.
-This grade must be updated within 14 days from the end of the course.
-An I grade becomes a Failure (F) if the work relating to the Incomplete is not completed within 14 days of the end of the course.
+An Incomplete (I) becomes a Failure (F) if the work relating to the Incomplete has not been completed within 14 days of the end of the course.
 SAP is recalculated following the grade change.
-An I grade is not included in any SAP measurement.
+If a student repeats a subject, both grades will be posted to the student's transcript.